/ Yamcs Server Manual / General Information / Time in Yamcs

 The mission time in Yamcs is the current time.
 For a realtime mission that would be the wall clock time.
 For a simulation it would be the simulation time.

 The mission time is specific to a Yamcs instance and is given by the org.yamcs.time.TimeService configured in that instance.
-The time service is configured using the timeService keyword in the etc/yamcs.instance.yaml.
+The time service is configured using the timeService keyword in etc/yamcs.instance.yaml.

 There are two time services implemented as part of standard Yamcs: